AFLplusplus/AFLplusplus/utils/afl_network_proxy/README.md

 # afl-network-proxy

-If you want to run afl-fuzz over the network than this is what you need :)
+If you want to run afl-fuzz over the network, then this is what you need. :)
 Note that the impact on fuzzing speed will be huge, expect a loss of 90%.

 ## When to use this